hushhush-aave/hushpool-zk/README.md

 # Hushpool-zk
 The Hushpool by hush hush is a pool for Aave aTokens, where a depositor can withdraw anonymously, at any point in time.

+Note that this repository is only to showcase that such a thing is possible, and is not to be used in production.

+`utils/addresses.ts` contains a object with addresses for the contract on the Kovan network.
+This file is to be updated when deploying a fresh version.

+# Running tests

+# Running scripts

+## ERC20 ZKPool

 # Outline
 We are greatly inspired by Tornadocash, and the work in Semaphore.